audrey617/CS6210-Advanced-Operating-Systems-Notes/L01_IntroToAOS.md

 </p>
 <p> The right answer is "Flase".
 Basically the hardware inside a computer system consists of processor, memory and I/O devices.
 The organization of these hardware elements within the computer system is not going to change tremendously </p>

-2. Hardware Resources in a Computer System
+2. Hardware Resources in a Computer System & Organization With IO Bus
 <p align="center">
    <img src="https://user-images.githubusercontent.com/62491253/149037935-16a0b851-7531-4024-9cf2-0b91f020362c.png" alt="drawing" width="500"/>
 </p>